 Limit caffeine.
 It can keep you up at night and possibly affect your mood.
 So don’t drink a lot of soda, coffee, or tea.
 And take it easy on chocolate, too, because it has caffeine.
 You can even cut these items out completely.
 It’s often best to do that gradually so you don’t get headaches and other signs of caffeine withdrawal.

 Bipolar disorder can be a lot to deal with.
-Many people turn to alcohol or drugs and have a substance abuse problem.
+Many people turn to alcohol or drugs and have a substance use disorder.

 Talk to your doctor or therapist about your options.
-Look into local substance abuse support groups.
-Consider calling the Substance Abuse and Mental Health Services Administration help line: 1-800-662-HELP (4357).
+Look into local substance use disorder support groups.
+Consider calling the Substance Abuse and Mental Health Services Administration help line: 800-662-HELP (4357).

 Dealing with your alcohol or drug issues is a must for your recovery.